 - Fatty liver disease

 - Endometrial cancer

 Tackling Insulin Resistance

-Lifestyle improvement is your most powerful weapon against Insulin Resistance.
+1) Lifestyle improvement is your most powerful weapon

-A well-balanced food plan and physical activity are effective ways of improving your insulin sensitivity.
-I discuss how to improve your lifestyle throughout this book.
-As an added perk, these lifestyle modifications will also improve your fertility.12
+2) A well-balanced food plan and physical activity are effective ways of improving your insulin sensitivity.
+I discuss how to improve your lifestyle throughout my bestselling book, Conquer Your PCOS Naturally.
+As an added perk, these lifestyle modifications will also improve your weight loss and fertility

-Ensure enough sleep.
-8 hours per night has been shown to help insulin to work optimally
+3) Ensure enough sleep.
+Eight hours per night has been shown to help insulin to work optimally

-Manage your stress levels, as increased stress can cause Insulin Resistance.
+4) Manage your stress levels, as increased stress can cause insulin resistance

 6) Supplementation with nutrients such as fish oil, chromium, and magnesium have been shown to reduce insulin resistance

 The food plan recommended throughout Conquer Your PCOS Naturally is vital in addressing insulin resistance – whether or not you have PCOS!